statycc/pymwp/.github/CONTRIBUTING.md

 # Contributing Guidelines

 This guide explains how to set up a development environment, how to make various changes, including documentation and deployments.
-It also explains the CI/CD setup.
+It also explains the relevant workflows for various development tasks.

-## Environment setup
+## Environment Setup

 1. Create a Python virtual environment